 - 1. Try to recreate the original symptoms.
 You should not be able to.
-(If you can, return to the beginning of the troubleshooting flowchart.) - Perform the preventive maintenance tasks for this product.
-For the MacBook (13-inch) this includes only cleaning the display and case.
+(If you can, return to the beginning of the troubleshooting flowchart.) - 2.
+Perform the preventive maintenance tasks for this product.
+For this computer this includes only cleaning the display and case.